 Nick Taussig is a founding partner of Salon Pictures.

-Salon’s productions include the feature films, Churchill, My Name is Lenny and Lek & The Dogs; short films, Shemira and In The Blackout; and feature documentaries, McQueen, Billion Dollar Game, Chasing Perfect, The Spy Who Fell To Earth, Breaking Habits, Fred, The Guv’nor, The Iconoclast, Gascoigne, Surrender and The Challenge.
+Salon’s other productions include the feature films, Churchill, My Name is Lenny and Lek & The Dogs; short films, Shemira and In The Blackout; and feature documentaries, McQueen, Chasing Perfect, The Spy Who Fell To Earth, Breaking Habits, Fred, The Guv’nor, The Iconoclast, Gascoigne, Surrender and The Challenge.

 In 2017, Annabel Wigoder joined Salon as Head of Development across film & television.
 Ian Berg sits on the board as Executive Director to oversee the growth, process and diversification of the company.
-This year, Abid Majid joined as Executive Producer & Strategy Advisor.
+In 2020, Abid Majid joined as Executive Producer & Strategy Advisor.
 And most recently, Malcolm Neaum has joined as Head of Unscripted and Riccardo Servini as Head of Scripted.